 There are some caveats, however.
-As Greenpeace cautioned in a 2016 press release, however, the "technological challenges mean full recycling of clothing into new fibers is still far from commercially viable."
-Even the recovery and sales of used clothing has been a controversial topic, especially for export to developing nations.
+As Greenpeace cautioned in a 2016 press release, the "technological challenges mean full recycling of clothing into new fibers is still far from commercially viable."
+Even the recovery and sale of used clothing has been a controversial topic, especially for export to developing nations.

 More than 15 million tons of used textile waste is generated each year in the United States, and the amount has doubled over the last 20 years.
 In 2014, 16.2 million tons of textile waste was generated, according to the Environmental Protection Agency.
 Of this amount, 2.62 million tons were recycled, 3.14 million tons were combusted for energy recovery, and 10.46 million tons were sent to the landfill.
 For 2019, the national Municipal Solid Waste (MSW) landfill tip fee average was $55.36/ton.
 Synthetic clothing may take between 20 to 200 years to decompose.